gsauthof/utility/README.md

   integration of coverage reports into Jenkins.
 A good solution for this is to use the Jenkins [Cobertura plugin](https://wiki.jenkins-ci.org/display/JENKINS/Cobertura+Plugin), generate the coverage report with lcov and convert it with the [lcov-to-cobertura-xml](https://github.com/eriwen/lcov-to-cobertura-xml.git) script.
 The lcov HTML reports can also be included with the Jenkins [HTML publisher plugin](https://wiki.jenkins-ci.org/display/JENKINS/HTML+Publisher+Plugin)
 - Easiest to integrate with C/C++ builds is the Jenkins [Warnings plugin](https://wiki.jenkins-ci.org/display/JENKINS/Warnings+Plugin) as it natively suports GCC warnings.

+## Firefox Addons

+It lists the installed Firefox addons.
+Useful for disaster recovery purposes.
+It also solves this problem: you have a bunch of Firefox addons installed that you want to replicate to another user account.

+Example:

+As user X on computer A:

+    $ ./firefox-addons.py -o addons.csv

+Transfer the file to user Y on computer B and execute:

+    $ cut -f1 -d, addon.csv | tail -n +2 | xargs firefox

+After that, you 'just' have to click a bunch of 'Add to Firefox' buttons and close some tabs.

 ## Latest Kernel